Photos courtesy City Weekly and Bianca Velasquez

 Giving Back to the Community

-Through the event’s Drag Bingo, Silent Auction and community donations, City Weekly hopes to be able to contribute a sizable donation to the cause.
+Through the event’s Cancer's a Drag silent auction, drag entertainment, dinner, and community donations, City Weekly hopes to be able to contribute a sizable donation to the cause.
 “We know Utahns to be generous people.
 We feel like our attendees will be just as generous to help us hit the ACS fundraising goal!”
 Saltas says.
-“Bar bingo has become a popular activity around the valley.
-So imagine a lot of flash, flare, glitter and a lot of makeup from the hosts.”

 Brew Crew Volunteers